InfinityDevelopmentfivem/Infinity-beard-grow/README.md

 - If you use a script of Infinity Developement on your Server you have to say if somebody ask you, where you get this script
 - You are not allowd to chnage the Links to the Shop or the Discord
 - You are not allowed to chnage the author of the Script
+- More Licens Points in the Licennse Part

 Terms:
 With the Download of this scripts you are enable and acepting all Licens requierements.